West Side Family Place COVID-19 Safety Protocols

 your hands in front of you.
 Be aware of the space/room you are in and how it is used.

 workstations.
-Cleaning should take place using common household disinfectants.
+Cleaning of all surfaces, including kitchen, washrooms and workstations, will take place after each use using common household disinfectants.

 – Additional staff time will be allocated to thoroughly clean the play room, common areas

 and individual workspaces

 – Outdoor play equipment is sanitized daily.
 Disinfectant will be provided and parents will be encouraged to use them